Uday-2611/strada/README.md

   - Set environment variables for Supabase (URL, anon/service keys) and Stripe (public key, secret key, webhook secret)
   - Configure the Stripe webhook to point to `/api/stripe-webhook`
   - Trigger a deploy; Vercel handles Next.js output automatically

-If you need detailed environment variable names and values, check your `.env` file and mirror those in the hosting platform.